Wortmeister-HQ/zahlwort2num/README.md

 # zahlwort2num (v.
 0.1.6)

 :de: :de: :de:
-A small but useful (due shortage of/low quality support for lang_DE) package for handy convertion of german numerals (also ordinal) written as words to numbers.
-So it converts words to numbers.
+A small but useful (due shortage of/low quality support for lang_DE) package for handy conversion of german numerals (incl. ordinal number) written as string to the from numbers.

+To put it differently it allows: rnverse text normalization for numbers.

-This might be a good complementary lib to https://github.com/savoirfairelinux/num2words
+This package might be a good complementary lib to https://github.com/savoirfairelinux/num2words

-:crying_cat_face: _Currently is doesn't support Swiss variant.
+:crying_cat_face: _Currently is doesn't support swiss variant.
 TBD_ :switzerland:

 # PyPi direct page of project
 https://pypi.org/project/zahlwort2num/